 As I write this report I reflect on the beginning of the highlands foundation 16 years ago and what inspired me to form a foundation.
-The mothers and babies I had the honour of assisting in birth and the belief in equal distribution of resources for ALL.
-The notion that healthy families make healthy nations has guided our work along the way.
+Mothers and babies I had the honour of assisting in birth and believing in equal distribution of resources for ALL.
+The notion that healthy families make healthy nations has guided our work.
 The relationships formed with health workers and communities in different provinces of PNG have been instrumental in the longevity of this foundation.
-However, all that we have achieved has been due to the commitment and hard work of our committee members and the selfless time and efforts of our volunteers.
-When our own personal lives become hectic and we grow weary of doing this labour of love, I am reminded of the fact that maternal and infant mortality rates are still at tragically high levels in Papua New Guinea.
-Hence an amazing team and I continue to do what we can do to make a difference.
+However, all that we have achieved has been due to our committee members' commitment and hard work and our volunteers' selfless time and efforts.
+When our personal lives become hectic, and we grow weary of doing this labour of love, I am reminded that maternal and infant mortality rates are still at tragically high levels in Papua New Guinea.
+Hence an amazing team and I continue to do what we can to make a difference.

 The last year has been quite full for us as a foundation and personally.
 We have continued to have a strong relationship with our partners Williamstown Rotary and Beaumaris Rotary who have supported us financially and physically in recent years and continue to do so.
 Hazel Ackland from Williamstown Rotary has been amazing raising large funds with her Christmas raffles raising over \$3000.
 Heather Chisholm had a very influential presidential year in raising over \$5000 for the foundation with Beaumaris Rotary.
-Her passion and commitment for the Highlands Foundation carried on to the new president's wife and the organisation has committed their fundraising year to the foundation as well.
+Her passion and commitment for the Highlands Foundation carried on to the new president's wife and the organisation has also committed their fundraising year to the foundation.

-The highlight of this year was a field trip to 3 provinces of Papua New Guinea for 4 members of the committee.
+The highlight of this year was a field trip to 3 provinces of Papua New Guinea for 4 committee members.
 Leslie Lobo (Treasurer), Ricky Kirori (Cultural Liaison), Kylie Stanley (Secretary) and myself had a very productive time in Eastern Highlands Province - Goroka General Hospital meeting with executives and staff and reconnecting with the origins of our foundation.
-Kylie and I also had some time supporting women in labour and catching a few babies who were named after us as a sign of gratitude.
+Kylie and I also supported women in labour and caught a few babies named after us as a sign of gratitude.
 Great things are happening in the Eastern Highlands with a brand new hospital and some well-equipped Community Health Centres.
 We also had the opportunity to go rural and visit one of these centres (they are ambitious).
 The roads, as usual, were not the smoothest ride, but with an experienced driver, we made a safe trip while enjoying the sights of the heart of the highlands.

 Our next destination was the beautiful coastal town of Kavieng in New Ireland.
-Here we met with Dr Frank Apamumu and toured the quite run down but very functioning hospital which also had some new buildings going up.
-However, due to lack of funding progress was slow.
+Here we met with Dr Frank Apamumu and toured the quite run down but very functioning hospital with some new buildings going up.
+However, due to a lack of funding progress was slow.
 After a bit of R&R, we headed to the capital Port Moresby, where we connected with the people of Boira Village who hosted a lovely gathering by the sea.
-Here we were able to discuss the challenges the community faced in accessing Health Care and Education, especially young women.
-Great networks were made and we can say we experienced true PNG warmth and hospitality.
-This was Kylie and Leslie's first trip to PNG and hence they have an abundance of photos which I'm sure they would be delighted to show anyone and tell the stories behind them.
+We discussed the community's challenges in accessing Health Care and Education, especially among young women.
+Great networks were made, and we experienced true PNG warmth and hospitality.
+This was Kylie and Leslie's first trip to PNG, and hence they have many photos which I'm sure they would be delighted to show anyone and tell the stories behind them.
 This trip was important to make a physical connection and reconnection to the cause of the foundation.

-Due to many challenges of the year, our fundraising activities did not take flight, however, we have remained financially afloat to make the next container delivery possible in the New Year.
+Due to many challenges of the year, our fundraising activities did not take flight.
+However, we have remained financially afloat to make the next container delivery possible in the New Year.